IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the actual ACLs.

-There are still a number of failures possible.
+There a number of possible failures, and the goal of this section is to explain how some common  DNS usages may fail.

+## Non-Deterministic Mappings

 The most important one is that the mapping of the names to IP addresses may be non-deterministic.

 {{RFC1794}} describes the very common mechanism that returns DNS A (or reasonably AAAA) records in a permuted order.
 This is known as Round Robin DNS, and it has been used for many decades.
-The device is intended to use the first IP address that is returned, and each query returns addresses in a different ordering, splitting the load among many servers.
+The historical intent is that the requestor will tend to use the first IP address that is returned.
+As each query results in addresses in a different ordering, the effect is to split the load among many servers.

 This situation does not result in failures as long as all possible A/AAAA records are returned.
 The MUD controller and the device get a matching set, and the ACLs that are set up cover all possibilities.